skull4L/College-notes/Geology/(F1) Elements, minerals and rocks/Minerals.md

 - Crystals are solid but often form from liquids.
 For example Quartz forms from liquid magma
 - Ions behave differently depending on their state.
 They have greater velocity in a liquid as they have more thermal energy.
 They are also disorganised and do not form a pattern
 - Slow cooling gives time for ions to organise themselves.
 Therefore the slower a magma cools, the larger the crystals are.
 - Slow cooling does not give time for ions to organise, they freeze in place and form what is known as a natural glass.
-Glass is not mineral
+Glass is not a mineral